Greig Fraser

+Greig Fraser is an Australian cinematographer.

+He received the Academy Award for Best Cinematography for Dune (2021) and two other nominations for Lion (2016) and Dune: Part Two (2024).
+He is also known for Zero Dark Thirty (2012), Rogue One (2016), The Batman (2022), and The Creator (2023).

+Early life and education

+Greig Fraser graduated from Luther College in Croydon Hills in 1993.
+He studied at the RMIT University in Melbourne.
+Despite forming an interest in photography at an early age, Fraser discovered that videography was perhaps a medium he felt more passion for as he started harnessing his skills along with his first feature documentary as Cinematographer, P.I.N.S., which released in 2000.

 Career

 For his short film Cracker Bag he was nominated for Best Cinematography at the 2003 AFI Awards.

 For his work on Lion, he won the American Society of Cinematographers Award for Outstanding Achievement in Cinematography in Theatrical Releases and AACTA Award for Best Cinematography and received Academy Award and BAFTA Award nominations.

 Fraser shot Rogue One on the Arri Alexa 65 large format digital camera and Panavision lenses from the 1970s, making it the first feature film shot entirely with the Alexa 65.
 Fraser said of working with the Alexa 65, "The images are sharper and have more resolution, and those things are an advantage, but for me it is about the depth of the image -- there is a three-dimensionality to it.
 Often the beauty came from the texture; we found that the camera excelled when we were filming something with texture; it really enhanced the quality of picture."

 Fraser returned to the Star Wars franchise with the 2019 television series The Mandalorian.
 In 2020, for his work on the series, Fraser won the Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (Half-Hour).

 For his work on Dune he won his first Academy Award for Best Cinematography in 2022.
 Fraser said a feature of his work in that film was intentionally using simple compositions, "We tried to simplify the frames as much as we could.
 By doing that, we've been able to give the viewers that absorption of story and experience" and colour palette: "We tried quite hard to make sure that it all sat within a certain tone."